parvathyragosh/ai-career-suggester-bot/README.md

  Make sure Python 3 is installed on your system
  Open a terminal or command prompt in the project folder
- Run the main program with: python main.py
-Follow the GUI prompts to enter your interests and skills
+ Run the main program with: python main.py and follow the GUI prompts to enter your interests and skills

 Project Structure